-When I started Accounto (accounto.ch) a few years ago, I assumed that for document data extraction there would simply be an API to which I could send any documents.
+When I started Accounto (accounto.ch) a few years ago, I assumed that for intelligent document extraction there would simply be an API to which I could send any documents.
 The API would then return me information about what kind of documents I sent and additionally also the most important information that is on the documents.
 And structured in such a way that a machine can work with it.

 “Document extraction is solved, isn’t it?!”